 Welcome back to the second post in this series about creating hands-on history lessons.
 Last month, I shared tips for engaging students during your early explorers unit.
 Now, I am excited to share a few of my favorite ideas for teaching colonial America.
-By implementing these activities, your students are sure to have a blast while about learning about the first permanent settlements and the 13 colonies!
+By implementing these activities, your students are sure to have a blast while learning about the first permanent settlements and the 13 colonies!

 **This post contains affiliate links.